 Direct competitors of the built-in AMD Ryzen 5 5500U are Intel’s 10 nm CPUs of the Tiger Lake H35 type.
 They are also about the same level of performance.
 The comparatively high performance of the CPU and the integrated graphics unit is remarkable: some older titles or current e-sports games can be played with good frame rates.
 You can find a good overview of what is possible with a Vega 7 graphics unit in the Lenovo Yoga Slim 7 review.

-Blockbuster titles like Cyberpunk 2077 or Mass Effect: Legendary Edition will be more difficult to play on.
+Blockbuster titles like Cyberpunk 2077 or Mass Effect: Legendary Edition will be more difficult to play.
 Everything below that should work well in different stages.

 CPU-Z & GPU-Z